mahmoudsajjadi/ML_Interview_Prep/Resources/materials/summery/Introduction_to_Machine_Learning_Interviews_Book.md

     ```

 [M] Give an example of how the outer product can be useful in ML.
+  - The outer product is useful in ML for tasks like computing covariance matrices, constructing feature interactions, or representing relationships between embeddings in natural language processing (e.g., word embeddings).

+  - The outer product is useful in ML for tasks like **feature engineering** and **computing covariance matrices**.
+    - **Feature Engineering:**
+      - The outer product can create new features by capturing interactions between existing features.
+    - **Covariance Matrix:**
+      - The outer product is used to compute the covariance matrix of a dataset, which captures relationships between features.
+This is essential for techniques like **Principal Component Analysis (PCA)** and **Linear Discriminant Analysis (LDA)**.
+      - In PCA, the covariance matrix is decomposed into eigenvectors and eigenvalues to identify the most informative features and reduce dimensionality.

 [E] What does it mean for two vectors to be linearly independent?

 #### Linear Independence